Plasma and the blood system supply chain

 Through these two activities, we meet 100 per cent of the need for immunoglobulins for the hospitals we serve.

-Because there is currently a global shortage of plasma to make into immunoglobulins, it is essential that blood systems around the world increase their plasma collections substantially.
-For us, this involves growing our collection activities until about half of the immunoglobulins required are made from plasma donated by people in this country.
+Because there is currently a global shortage of plasma to make immunoglobulins, it is essential that blood systems around the world increase their plasma collections substantially.
+For us, this involves growing our collection activities until at least half (50–60 per cent) of the immunoglobulins patients in Canada require are made from plasma collected in this country.

-This would mean that the critical needs for patients who must take immunoglobulins to live are consistently met by Canadian Blood Services’ supply chain and controlled within Canada.
-We would continue to source the remaining 50 percent of immunoglobulins needed by the hospitals and clinics we serve through bulk buying of plasma protein products from the global pharmaceutical industry.
+This would mean that the critical needs of patients who depend on immunoglobulins to live are consistently met by Canadian Blood Services’ supply chain and controlled within Canada.
+We would continue to source the balance of immunoglobulins (approximately 50 per cent) needed by the hospitals and clinics we serve through bulk buying of plasma protein products from the global pharmaceutical industry.

 Currently, Canadian Blood Services collects about 15 per cent of the plasma needed to make enough immunoglobulins for the hospitals and clinics we serve.
 It is important to understand that this does not mean patients are going without treatment.
 Rather, it means that we purchase about 85 per cent of the immunoglobulin required as finished products that don’t include plasma collected by Canadian Blood Services.
 By substantially increasing the amount of plasma we collect, we will adjust this ratio, in keeping with global supply and demand pressures.